This post may contain affiliate links. Read my full disclosure here.

 Homegrown eggs or meat.
 There is truly nothing better than freshly laid eggs in your backyard.
 Imagine each day, going out with the kids with a basket or egg carton in hand knowing your hens that you’ve taken care of are providing you with food for your table.
 Fresh eggs from a healthy backyard flock are shown to be healthier than even organic, free range eggs purchased at any store.

 You can also easily preserve fresh eggs up to one year in your own pantry or cold storage room.
-The eggs can be left unrefrigerated (yes, left on your counter) for up to one month as long as they haven’t been washed.
+The eggs can be left outside the fridge (yes, left on your countertop) for up to one month as long as they haven’t been washed.
 For those wanting to raise chickens for meat, this is also quite common.
 We do not personally do this and will not write about it on this site, but again, just like the protein from eggs, having a homegrown protein source from your own backyard is invaluable.

 Low Maintenance & A Satisfying Work